BVI Highlights

 SALT ISLAND

-Salt Island is the location of the RMS (Royal Mail Steamer) Rhone shipwreck, one of the first iron ships built.
+Salt Island is the location of the RMS (Royal Mail Steamer) Rhone shipwreck, one of the first iron ships ever built.
 It sank in a hurricane in 1867 on the western end of the island.
 The wreck currently lies in 20-80 feet of water and is heavily encrusted with colorful corals and sponges.
-The support beams of the bow are exposed and look like Greek columns and the massive propeller can be seen while snorkeling.
+The support beams of the bow are exposed and the massive propeller can be seen while snorkeling.
 The movie “The Deep” starring Jacqueline Bisset was filmed here.
 This is definitely one of the best Scuba dive sites in the Caribbean.

 VIRGIN GORDA